rzhilkibaev/cfgen/README.md

 binary_name = echo "myapp_${current_branch}.jar"
 ```
 ## shell evaluation
 Since variables are evaluated with system shell you can use all shell features.
-Here is an example of setting `aws_profile` variable:
+Here is an example of setting `aws_profile` variable from user input:
 ```
 aws_profile = /bin/bash -c 'read -p "Enter AWS profile: " aws_profile && echo $aws_profile'
 ```